Pristine sandy beaches, exciting cuisines, and lush greenery. These are just a few things that make the Caribbean a popular romantic destination.

-Snorkelling and Scuba diving are the main activities on offer, and we saw everything from reef sharks and spotted rays to eels, lionfish, lobsters, and sea turtles during our dives.
+Snorkelling and scuba diving are the main activities on offer, and we saw everything from reef sharks and spotted rays to eels, lionfish, lobsters, and sea turtles during our dives.

 As the resort’s name indicates, its target audience is nature and outdoor adventure lovers.
-But its luxurious amenities are perfect for any couple, even if all you want to do is laze the day away on a gorgeous, empty beach and dream of the day when this is your real life and not just a vacation.”
+But its luxurious amenities are perfect for any couple, even if all you want to do is laze the day away on a gorgeous, empty beach and dream of the day when this is your real life and not just a vacation.

-Bret Love & Mary Gabbett from Green Global Travel
+– Bret Love & Mary Gabbett from Green Global Travel

-“Before boarding our 7-day cruise with a group of 10 family friends, we wanted to explore Puerto Rico for a few days.
-So we arrived a few days earlier and stayed at Sheraton Hotel & Casino.
+Before boarding our 7-day cruise with a group of friends, we wanted to explore Puerto Rico for a few days.
+So we arrived a few days earlier and stayed at the Sheraton Hotel & Casino.

 What I loved most about it was the rooftop, which has a restaurant, bar, lounge and most importantly, an infinity pool.
 Back then, infinity pools were not as popular as they are now.
-It was really cool to sit there at night and in the mornings look down at the port.
+It was really cool to sit there and look down at the port.

 Old San Juan is just a few minutes away from the Sheraton, so we visited every evening.
 I loved the old town’s vibe with great restaurants, live music, delicious ice cream and tax free shopping.”

-Jyoti and Nirmal from Story at Every Corner
+– Jyoti and Nirmal from Story at Every Corner

 12. Royalton Hicacos Resort & Spa (Cuba)

 The main restaurant has a wide variety of dishes, from grilled meats and fresh seafood to pasta and salads.
-There are also several a la carte restaurants at the resort, and a cafe and bistro that is open 24/7.
+There are also several a la carte restaurants at the resort, and a cafe that is open 24/7.

 – Daniela from Grumpy Camel